Hybridization Number on Three Rooted Binary Trees is EPT: Guessing the AAF

-As a consequence of Lemma~\ref{lem:network-to-aaf}, we will from now on refer to the deletion forest of a network as its \emph{deletion AAF}. \leo{We can now show how one can guess the deletion AAF of some optimal hybridization network for the input trees.} \begin{lem} Let~$k$ be the hybridization number of the \leo{set~$\T$} of input trees.
-Then, in time $\OhOf{c^k \cdot \poly{n}}$, we can guess an AAF \leo{that is the deletion AAF of some hybridization network for~$\T$ with hybridization number~$k$}. \end{lem} \begin{proof} \leo{Consider an arbitrary input tree~$T\in\T$.
+As a consequence of Lemma~\ref{lem:network-to-aaf}, we will from now on refer to the deletion forest of a network as its \emph{deletion AAF}. \leo{Next we show how to guess the deletion AAF of some optimal hybridization network for the input trees.} \revA{More precisely, we show how to construct a set of AAFs containing at least one AAF with this property.
+In Sections~\ref{sec:network-to-tight-network} and~\ref{sec:guessing-things} we will show how to determine from which AAF(s) in the set we can build an optimal hybridization network.} \begin{lem} Let~$k$ be the hybridization number of the \leo{set~$\T$} of input trees.
+Then, in time $\OhOf{c^k \cdot \poly{n}}$, we can find a set of AAFs containing at least one deletion AAF of some hybridization network for~$\T$ with hybridization number~$k$. \end{lem} \begin{proof} \leo{Consider an arbitrary input tree~$T\in\T$.
 Observe that an AAF of~$\T$ with $k'+1$ components can be obtained from~$T$ by deleting exactly~$k'$ edges and taking the partition of the taxa induced by the resulting connected components.
 By Lemma~\ref{lem:network-to-aaf}, the deletion AAF of an optimal hybridization network for~$\T$ has at most~$k+1$ components.
 The goal therefore is to locate the at most~$k$ edges that need to be deleted from~$T$ in order to obtain the deletion AAF of some optimal hybridization network for~$\T$.}

 \leo{Let~$N$ be a hybridization network for~$\T$ with hybridization number~$k$ and consider its underlying generator, which is a $k$-reticulation generator and hence has at most~$k$ node sides and at most~$4k-1$ edge sides~\cite{vanIerselLinz}.
 It follows that there are at most $5k-1$ common chains of~$\T$, because any two taxa on the same edge side of~$N$ are in the same common chain~\cite{vanIerselLinz}.
 The} set of common chains is unambiguously defined by the set of input trees, can be computed in polynomial time, and no two chains can share a taxon. \leo{Moreover,} in~\cite{vanIerselLinz} it is proven that if two or more taxa of a common chain are on a single edge side of the underlying generator, the entire chain can safely be moved onto that edge side.
 That is, the new network still displays the input trees and has hybridization number no higher than the old network.